 You’ll search for an optimal place where there is little competition and a larger number of potential customers.

-Then you’ll move forward with the process of launching your branding agency in nearby area of your locality in Sydney with things according to your plan and keeping the needs of your customers.
+Then you’ll move forward with the process of launching your branding agency in the nearby area of your locality in Sydney with things according to your plan and keeping the needs of your customers.

 Now that we are clear, let’s move forward and discuss the Top 10 Major Roles that a Design Strategist Carries out within the Organisation.